albertus82/extfix/README.md

 ## :warning: Warning

 <mark><strong>This utility can severely damage your system.
 Changing file extensions can cause serious problems, including a complete and irreparable system crash.
 Do not play with this utility unless you know what you're doing.
 Never use the `-y` (`--yes`) option unless you know what you're doing.
-Use this utility at your own risk; I am not responsible for any damage caused to your system.</strong></mark>
+Use this utility at your own risk; the developer will not be responsible for any damage caused to your system.</strong></mark>

 ## :ballot_box_with_check: Minimum requirements